Sigurd-git/Anything_in_vscode/jupyter_kernels.md

 conda install jupyterlab
 ```

-# How can a kernel be detected by juperter server?
+# How can a kernel be detected by jupyter server?

 A kernel identifies itself to IPython by creating a directory, the name of which is used as an identifier for the kernel.
 These may be created in a number of locations: